Floating Bowling Balls

 We all know that certain things float in water while other things sink, but why?
 Do all heavy things sink?
 Why does a penny sink and an aircraft carrier float?
 Think you know the answers?
 Well, get ready for a few amazing surprises.

 - The next time you’re at the bowling alley, sneak in an aquarium filled with water under your coat.
 Too risky?
-Okay, just collect a few bowling balls of various weights (you need a bowling ball less than 12 pounds, and one weighing 12 pounds or more).
+Okay, just collect a few bowling balls of various weights (you need at least one bowling ball less than 12 pounds and one weighing 12 pounds or more).
 You might want to ask your local bowling alley if they are throwing away any old bowling balls that you might be able to use for your experiment.

-- Large aquarium or bathtub filled with water
+- A large aquarium, 5-gallon bucket, washtub, or bathtub filled with water

-- What did you discover?
-It seems that anything heavier than 12 pounds will sink, but bowling balls less than 12 pounds float.
+What did you discover?
+It seems that anything heavier than 12 pounds sinks, but bowling balls less than 12 pounds float.
 Amazing!

 Note: It’s important that we work in metric units as we make the necessary density calculations to fully understand the science.
 Pull out your calculators and sharpen up your math skills.